 Villa Fracanzan Piovene is situated to the south of the Berici Hills and is at the centre of a circuit of Palladian villas protected by Unesco.
 The countryside around Orgiano is ideal for cycling and hillwalking, and there are ancient mills to visit as well as wine cellars producing excellent wines.

 This important complex with a rich history stretching back over many centuries has been a popular attraction for Italian and foreign tourists, for garden and park enthusiasts, architects and schools for over twenty years.

 All visits to the villa’s interior and the museum are guided by specialist staff and last about one hour.
 Visits to the garden and park are unaccompanied.

 Special visits for schools may be pre-booked for the villa and the Museum of "Everyday life and work in the villa".

 Visits for groups of over 20: by appointment all year.

 Individual visits: Sunday and public holidays from April 1st to October 31st.

-Children up to 6 years of age: free of charge
+Schoolteacher, children up to 6 years of age and disabled: free of charge

 WHAT TO SEE IN THE AREA